quillforms/quillforms/readme.txt

 = 3.10.0 = 16 October 2024
 Fix: Fatal error with WP Rocket.
+Fix: Fixing issue with coupons.
+Fix: Fixing a CSS conflict with modal height and width.

 == 3.9.1 = 1 October 2024
 Fix: Fixing an issue with compatiblity with SG Optimizer plugin.